ahamilton55/2fa/README.md

 # 2fa-vault

 2fa-vault is a two-factor authentication agent with Hashicorp vault for storage.
 It allows you to share a OTP code to shared accounts with others in your organization.
+You should probably check out the [TOTP backend](https://www.vaultproject.io/docs/secrets/totp/index.html) for fault that does this and more anyways.

+This was a project that interested me before I knew that Vault already handled this.
+You can use it or the TOTP backend for Vault.

 2fa-vault is based on 2fa by rsc (https://github.com/rsc/2fa)